AbbieNgXinYi/Istor-a/README.md

 1) In our setup, we will be using 4 passive speakers, 1 ampliflier, 1 dante interface and 1 laptop.
 1 speaker is connected for each station and all 4 of them will be connected to an ampliflier crown CT875 as this ampliflier has 4 different channels.

-2) Passive speakers are used instead of active speakers as they dont have to be plugged in which will reduce the amount of cables used by half, keeping the place tidy.

-3) Mono sound is used as it only uses 1 channel compared to stereo which uses 2 which will increase the cost as another ampliflier would be needed.

-4) The dante interface (AXI 44AT) is used to route the different audio for different stations from pandora box to the speakers.

-5) The laptop is needed for pandora box where the audio is coming out from.
-The laptop is connected to dante interface using a lan cable.

-6) The dante interface is connected to the amplifier using terminal block
+2) The audio assets are wav. files which are generated from the mp4 video assets using Pandora box's Media Encoder.

+3) The sampling rate is set at 48kHz which is the same sampling rate that is set on the Dante Network.

+4) Audio assets were placed on the Pandora Box's timeline

+5) Pandoras Box audio output set to PB dante.

+6) Dante Virtual Soundcard used to output network audio from the laptop

+7) Dante Controller is used to route audio.

+8) The analog output from Extron Dante will send audio to the 8 channel crown amplifier

-7) All 4 speakers are connected to the ampliflier using speaker cable, each speaker is connected to 1 channel on the amplifier
+9) All 4 speakers are connected to the ampliflier using speaker cable, each speaker is connected to 1 channel on the amplifier
 ![Alt text](315Images/AIN1.jpg)

-8) Switch on the power button of the Crown CT875 Amplifier.
+10) Switch on the power button of the Crown CT875 Amplifier.
 Wait for about a few minutes until the "signal" and the "ready" light lit up (in green).
 <br>